PBearson/esp-aws-iot/README.md

 # ESP32 AWS IoT with ATECC608A

-This project is a fork of esp-aws-iot from Espressif, and it contain several modifications including support of ESP-IDF versions release/v4.2 and release/v4.3.
-Also, there is native support for ATECC608A TrustCustom, while other chip types (Trust&Go, TrustFlex) are not currently supported.
+This project is a fork of esp-aws-iot from Espressif, and it contain several modifications including support of ESP-IDF versions release/v5.1.
+Also, there is native support for ATECC608A TrustCustom, Trust & GO, and TrustFlex chips in the original esp-cryptoauth library.

 ## About This Project